 I spent most of last weekend feeling like my head had exploded.
-How to reconcile 12 years of believing someone is the devil incarnate with a single conversation that shows that he’s just a man who’s been dealing with his own ogres?
+How to reconcile 12 years of believing someone is the devil incarnate with a single conversation that shows that he’s just a man who’s been dealing with his own demons?

 But it gets even more mind blowing….

 The other day I got another message from him.
 It read in part, “…even though our sex life was super dysfunctional you were actually a very good lover because you cared, you tried and you were adventurous.
-Those things were important to me and so I appreciated it.”
+Those things were important to me and I appreciated it.”

 Things aren’t always what they look like